MapColonies/labels-and-annotations/README.md

 {{- end }}
 ```

-If you want to add also annotations for enabling prometheus scraping, use this function:
+If you want to add also metrics related annotations for enabling prometheus scraping, use this function:
 ```yaml
 metadata:
   annotations: